5afe/safe-core-protocol/README.md

 - **Hooks** for transaction execution through Plugin(s)
 - Additionally a test version of registry **TestSafeProtocolRegistryUnrestricted** is also available.

+[Execution flows](./docs/execution_flows.md) give a high-level overview of the different flows for the Safe{Core} Protocol.

 ## Deployments

 All the deployed addresses of contracts are available in [deployments.ts](./deployments.ts) for each network along with contract abis.
 Alternatively, all the addresses are also available in a [markdown file](./docs/deployments.md)